Chin-Fu-Liu/Arterial_Atlas/README.md

 ## Introduction

-In this repo, We present an atlas of brain arterial territories based on lesion distributions in 1,298 acute stroke patients.
-The atlas that covers supra- and infra-tentorial regions and contains hierarchical segmentation levels created by a fusion of vascular and classical anatomical criteria.
-This deformable 3D digital atlas allows automatic and highly reproducible exploration of large-scaled data.
+We present an atlas of brain arterial territories based on the distribution of acute and subacute ischemic strokes in the diffusion weighted MRIs of 1,298 patients.
+The atlas  covers supra- and infra-tentorial regions and contains hierarchical segmentation levels created by a fusion of vascular and classical anatomical criteria.
+This deformable 3D digital atlas allows automatic and reproducible exploration of large-scaled data.

 <p align="middle">